Pope Clement XIV (Giovanni Vincenzo Antonio Ganganelli) (1705-1774)

 Caption

 When did the word ‘condescension’ take on a pejorative meaning?
 One asks because it appears in correspondence related to this marble bust of Pope Clement XIV which was brought to England in 1771 by Mr and Mrs Earle of Beningbrough Hall.
-The couple had been travelling in Rome when Mrs Earle, feeling unwell, received papal permission to rest in a convent.
+The couple had been travelling in Rome when Mrs Earle received papal permission to rest in a convent.
 Her husband later wrote that the Pope had 'shown us many marks of the most condescending distinction'.
 Mr Earle presumably bought this bust as a memento of what was for him, clearly a pleasant encounter.
 Clement XIV, pope from 1769 to 1774, was described as a man of formidable physique, and the present sculpture attests to this.
 The sculptor, Christopher Hewetson, skillfully conveys the Pontiff's fleshy, lined features and discerning sideways glance.
 He is most certainly an imposing presence.
 Hewetson was born in Ireland but spent his career in Rome in the circle of neo-classicists.
 His busts of Clement XIV, of which this is the earliest of four versions, were acquired by Grand Tourists, often on the advice of the Scottish neoclassical painter and antiquities hunter, Gavin Hamilton.
 Clement XIV planned but did not live to carry out a radical extension of the Vatican Galleries and acquired much of the antique statuary for it from Hamilton.
 It was almost certainly through him that the pope was introduced to the Irish sculptor.
 The aforementioned Mrs Earle, née Margaret Bourchier, was the niece and heiress of John Bourchier, who completed Beningbrough Hall in 1716.
 The Earles were in Rome from 1770 where they stayed at Cardinal Albani’s villa in the town of Castel Gandolfo where the pope also had a summer palace.
 Perhaps they had the occasion to enjoy papal condescension on more than one occasion.

 Summary